SanjayDK3669/sandyie_read/README.md

 print(data)
 ```

-🟢 **Returns:**
+🟢 **Returns:** A `DataFrame` or dict of `DataFrames` for multi-sheet files.
-A `pandas.DataFrame` or a dictionary of DataFrames (if multiple sheets exist).

 ---

 ## ⚠️ Error Handling

-All exceptions are wrapped in a custom `SandyieException` class, providing clean and traceable messages.
+All exceptions are wrapped inside a custom `SandyieException`, making debugging simple and consistent.

 ---